ishine/MaAI/README.md

 ## 📚 Publication

-Please cite the following paper, if you made any publications made with this repository. 🙏
+Please cite the following paper, if you made any publications made with this repository🙏

 Koji Inoue, Bing'er Jiang, Erik Ekstedt, Tatsuya Kawahara, Gabriel Skantze<br>
 __Real-time and Continuous Turn-taking Prediction Using Voice Activity Projection__<br>